Putin Vows If Sweden Joins NATO, Russia Would Consider Move A Threat, Look Into Measures To ‘Eliminate It’

 “We will consider this [Sweden’s joining NATO] as an additional threat for Russia and will search for the ways to eliminate it.”

-Putin insisted that Sweden is under no threat from Russia, despite complaints from those who fear Moscow’s decade-long revamping of its military and the increased staging of military drills and exercises close to the borders of several eastern European nations, which includes the Baltic States and its eastern neighbor Finland, which separates Sweden from Russia proper.
+Putin insisted that Sweden is under no threat from Russia, despite complaints from those who fear Moscow’s decade-long revamping of its military and the increased staging of military drills and exercises close to the borders of several eastern European nations, which includes the Baltic States and its eastern neighbor, Finland, which separates Sweden from Russia proper.
 Talk of imminent invasion and a possible prelude to World War 3 circulated through the media.

 “It seems to me that only a madman can imagine that Russia plans to attack Sweden,” Putin said.
 In his opinion, “as far as enhancing Sweden’s military capabilities is concerned, this [NATO membership] will not be of any help.”